microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 #### `DesignSystem.withShadowRootMode()`

-Unless specified during [component registration creation](/docs/design-systems/creating-a-component-library#compose-and-export-registration), all components registered with the DesignSystem are defined with an [open shadow root mode.](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/mode).
+Unless specified during [component registration creation](/docs/design-systems/creating-a-component-library#compose-and-export-registration), all components registered with the DesignSystem are defined with [the shadow root mode](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/mode) originally specified by the component developer (typically "open", as that is both recommended and the default).
 This behavior can be changed using `DesignSystem.withShadowRootMode()` to close all shadow roots by default:

 ```ts
 DesignSystem